hypatia-software-org/syllabus/HSO-Exercises/Unit1-cli.md

 will need to know to get started (when you see DIRECTORY_NAME or FILE_NAME be sure to replace this with the directory of your choice):

+* `man` - Display the *manual* for the given command.
+This is one of the most important commands you will learn today!
+Use the `man` command to look up how to use other commands, example: `man ls`
 * `pwd` - Show the Present Working Directory that you are currently in (where you are)
 * `ls` - List current files and directories in your current working directory (what is here)